johndgiese/dotvim/README.md

 ### 5. Add any necessary dependencies for the vipy plugin
 Finally, if you want to use the vipy plugin you will need to run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy)

+# Install instructions on Linux/Mac
+... coming soon (I have tested it so it at least mostly works)

 # How this vim setup differs from normal vim